zstumgoren/betterpython/README.md

 Have you noticed a newfound freedom to run the entire pipeline at once or each step individually?

 Before you run off for that last glass of wine, compare your code to our final version in `elex3`.

-In particular, check out the bottom of the modules for a neat trick that can make your shiny new data pipelines even more flexible.
+Yours is better than ours right?
+Good.
+We think so too.

 ## Parting words